tianocore-docs/edk2-DecSpecification/2_dec_file_overview/210_pcd_usage.md

 defined in published architectural specs.
 If a PCD is only going to be used by a single organization, then a new PCD can be created within the organization, keeping all modules that use the PCD internal to the organization.

+PCDs are defined with C structure type name.
+It means this PCD has the layout of C strucutre.
+PCD value can be assigned by its structure field.

 Every PCD (`PcdName`) is identified by a two part definition - the PCD's Token Space Guid CName and the PCD CName.
 These two parts are separated by a period